alvarogarcia7/smith-numbers-kata-java/README.md

 Marc Manzano and I have practiced [this kata](http://www.solveet.com/exercises/N-mero-Smith/448) in java

 Warning: the Solveet description does not limit the Smith numbers to composite ones.
-The OEIS only considers Smith the composite
+The AOEIS only considers Smith the composite

 ## Resources